 Taking a turn for the better experience.

-Medical professionals are incorporating AI into every facet of patient care, from analysing tests to performing surgery.
+Medical professionals are incorporating AI into every facet of patient care, from analyzing tests to performing surgery.
 Likewise, marketers can use a content and experience management platform to incorporate AI everywhere from creation and discovery to delivery and performance.
 Let’s look at how you can put intelligence to work across the content journey to offer exceptional experiences.

 Get better answers faster.

 When you’re coming up with content ideas and concepts, it helps to be able to try different approaches and even reverse direction.
-With machine learning, software can analyse images imported into your editor to detect facial features, similar images and even which way the subject is looking.
+With machine learning, software can analyze images imported into your editor to detect facial features, similar images, and even which way the subject is looking.
 Your designer can swap out images in real time to quickly preview as many options as you want to see.
 And if it doesn’t look quite right, no problem.
 You can go back to any point and see how a different decision — having the young couple in your mortgage ad look excitedly at each other instead of at their new home — impacts the emotional experience.

 Create vital experiences — stat.

 You need to deliver consistent experiences across channels, without increasing cost or complexity — and you can’t always lean on IT.
-AI can serve as your creative assistant, quickly assembling suggested content for audiences at every touchpoint and even optimising it, so the burden’s not on you.
+AI can serve as your creative assistant, rapidly assembling suggested content for audiences at every touchpoint and even optimizing it, so the burden’s not on you.
 If your AI application supports voice recognition, you can even tell your assistant what you want — like making the mountains disappear in a climbing shot to focus on the gear.

 Manage millions of digital assets.

-You want one place where everyone — marketers, creatives and outside agencies — can find approved images and video to ensure experiences will remain consistent across channels.
-But manually tagging images with descriptive and contextual metadata is tedious, inconsistent and often incomplete.
+You want one place where everyone — marketers, creatives, and outside agencies — can find approved images and video to ensure experiences will remain consistent across channels.
+But manually tagging images with descriptive and contextual metadata is tedious, inconsistent, and often incomplete.
 It’s the type of job where machines excel.
 AI-powered smart tags automatically provide consistent, content-based metadata in seconds — saving you hours.

-“Computers will not complain about having to add metadata, they will not try to avoid it and they will work just as hard on the hundred thousandth image as on the first one.”
+“Computers will not complain about having to add metadata, they will not try to avoid it, and they will work just as hard on the hundred thousandth image as on the first one.”